smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 be constructed and compiled.
-This feature also supports execution of Control Language commands from source members, in addition to its primary function of executing collections of Script Steps that are defined using the LSAM\'s data entry functions.
+This feature also supports execution of Control Language commands from source members, in addition to its primary function of executing collections of Script Steps that are defined using the LSAM's data entry functions.
 IBM i source file members can be used for individual script step commands or to contain the entire script that will be executed.